 What PPI compensation you could reclaim

-Until recently, PPI was sold at the time you took out a loan, credit card, mortgage or car finance deal – the idea being that PPI would cover the monthly payments on your credit agreement if you became ill or lost your job.
+Previously, PPI was sold when you took out a loan, credit card, mortgage or car finance deal.
+The idea was that PPI would cover the monthly payments on your credit agreement if you became ill or lost your job.

-- Payment cover
+- payment cover

-- Protection plan
+- protection plan

-- Loan protection
+- loan protection